unhcr/adlib-map-search/README.md

 `grunt serve` - Runs a local server and opens the browser automatically.

 ### Build into a distributable
-`grunt build` - Builds the application into the dist folder (minifies and merges assets).
+`grunt build` - This builds the application into the dist folder.
+See gruntfile.js for more details on the tasks and configuation. (minifies and merges assets).

 ## Application Structure